- Lead qualification

 Lead qualification is the process of assessing a lead’s purchasing potential.
+It’s similar to lead scoring (which lead scoring software helps with).
 This evaluation is based on a list of must-have buying criteria, such as the interest in and ability to buy your product.
 New leads who enter the sales pipeline are either qualified or disqualified, depending on whether or not they meet these criteria.

 What is the benefit of a lead qualification checklist?

 If you’ve ever used a to-do list, you know how much more manageable a day’s worth of work is when it’s broken down into individual tasks.
 When it comes to lead qualification, your checklist has the same effect.